adammarcwilliams/adammarcwilliams.github.io/_posts/2017-12-16-Devlog-Falling-Arrow-One-Sheet-GDD.md

 ---
 layout: post
-title: Devlog: Falling Arrow - One Sheet GDD
+title: Devlog Falling Arrow - One Sheet GDD
 ---

 2017 has been a year of starting way more projects than finishing and the sticking point always seems to be 3D assets.